Last updated on July 13th, 2018

 Let’s go by the old adage, “A book is judged by its cover” in the same way a product is judged by its packaging.
 One of the biggest ingredients that marketing professionals concentrate on is the packaging of the product.
 This does not only include the literal packaging.
 Rather, it starts with the basic logo design of your brand to the menu card and how it is presented on the table.
 Sometimes the logos on your cutlery can have a strong impact on your consumers.

 The stirrer offered with your cocktail can also showcase your brand logo, and this will remind people of your bar every time they see it.
-People hire professionals to make a simple yet effective logo from companies such as Designhill who not only create a logo that is customized to your requirement but also convenient for all the other collaterals of stationery that the logo will appear on, such as business cards, brochures, menus, advertising materials such as posters or digital ads or Google ads.
+People hire professionals to make a simple yet effective logo from companies such as Designhill who not only create a logo that is customized to your requirement but also convenient for all the other collaterals of stationery that the logo will appear on, such as business cards, brochure design, menus, advertising materials such as posters or digital ads or Google ads.

 03. Make A Statement With Your USP